CS-433/ml-project-1-no_cs_members/README.md

 Logistic Regressions are subsequently implemented and legitimized by means of a 7-fold cross validation.

-The entire project only uses python the libraries Numpy and Matplolib (for visualisation).
+The entire project only uses python libraries Numpy and Matplolib (for visualisation).

 ## Code description